aidanwhiteley/books-web/README.md

 The application should be running at https://cloudybookclub.com/

-If you haven't logged on to the application yet, here's a screen grab for what is looked like (from a while back - it is still actively being developed)
+If you haven't tried out the application yet, here's a screen grab for what is looked like (from a while back - while it was still actively being developed)
 ![Screen shot](https://github.com/aidanwhiteley/books-web/blob/master/app/images/cloudy-book-club-screen-grab.jpg "Book review")

 ## Acknowledgements